 I am Michi Arguedas and I am responding to an ancestral call to provide healing as a birth keeper.
 Being a support person to people through big life transitions is not something I learned how to do, I was born with the skills and the purpose to do this work and have been offering postpartum care to my family and loved ones my entire life!
 In 2016, after having spent over a decade working as a childcare provider and educator, I was called to attend a training geared towards supporting queer people of color in establishing a practice as birth workers.
 Shortly after, I became an active member of Roots of Labor Birth Collective (RLBC), a group of low income doulas of color committed to providing accessible support for birthing members of our community.
-Currently, I am a full-time birth and body worker, organizer for RLBC, and student of the plants and of Curanderismo.

-As your doula, I strive to support you in being fully informed and empowered through all stages of your pregnancy, birth or abortion, and postpartum experience.
+As your care provider, I strive to support you in being fully informed and empowered through all stages of your pregnancy, birth or abortion, and postpartum experience.
 You have the right to make decisions about your body, your little one(s), and your care at every moment.
 I trust in your ability to heal just as you envision, and I am here to assist you and your family in having the most comfortable and satisfactory experience possible.
 I support all births–unmedicated, medicated, cesarean, and terminated births, singletons and multiples–whether they be in your home, at a birth center, or at a clinic/hospital.
 I specialize in (but am not limited to) supporting families who identify as queer, trans, mixed-race, people of color, immigrant, single parent, and/or polyamorous.
 I will offer you continuous support and encouragement to help you feel safe and well cared for during your experience, and I will hold a comforting, unbiased space for you to process any range of emotions, opinions, and situations that may arise.

 As your doula I aim to: